limbo018/limbo018.github.io/_pages/about.md

 News
 ======

+* 3/2024: We won the **First Place** at [ISPD 2024 GPU/ML-Enhanced Large Scale Global Routing Contest](https://liangrj2014.github.io/ISPD24_contest/).
+Cheers and congratulations to Chunyuan!

 * 7/2023: We are pleased to release [OpenPARF](https://github.com/PKU-IDEA/OpenPARF), an open-source placement and routing framework for large-scale heterogeneous FPGAs with deep learning toolkit.
 Please check it out!

 * 3/2023: Our paper, _SAGERoute: Synergistic Analog Routing Considering Geometric and Electrical Constraints with Manual Design Compatibility_, received the **Best Paper Award** at DATE 2023.
 Please checkout the [preprint](https://yibolin.com/publications/papers/ANALOG_DATE2023_Zhang.pdf) and binary [release](https://github.com/PKU-IDEA/SAGERoute).
 Cheers and thanks to all the co-authors!